Joxeldev/joxeldev/README.md

 ## Hi there 👋

-* I am [Dipto Chakrabarty](https://www.linkedin.com/in/joxelopz/) :blush:	 .
+* I am [Jose](https://www.linkedin.com/in/joxelopz/) :blush:	 .
 Currently I am a third year student from VIT Vellore in Computer Science with specialization in Information Security :satellite:

 * I am a Devops and Python Developer Intern at @machaao :toolbox: , MicroSoft Student Partner and Projects Lead at CodeChefVIT.